When we discuss with people what Lumoa is and what we do, a very basic question gets asked surprisingly often:

-There are many ways to collect customer feedback, and several possible metrics to use.
+There are many ways to collect customer feedback, and several customer experience metrics to use.
 Net Promoter Score® (NPS) is one of the most powerful methodologies.
-With the two questions the NPS method includes, you get both a quantitative metric to follow, and good quality text feedback to draw insights from.
+With the two questions, the NPS method includes, you get both a quantitative metric to follow and good quality text feedback to draw insights from.

 After collecting feedback, you need to also understand it.

 If you have 30 customers, you can just read the feedback through and get a good idea of what your customers think.
 If you have 3000 customers, it will get somewhat tricky.
 But if you have 30,000 or 300,000 customers, you’ll need advanced tools to aggregate the feedback and analyze the text.

 If you are not able to see the wood from the trees, you too easily end up listening to only those who shout the loudest.
 (Or only those whose opinions you happen to agree with.)
 Make sure you focus on the analysis phase properly.
 Collecting feedback and not doing anything with it, is worse than doing nothing at all.

 After understanding what drives your customer experience positively and negatively, it’s key to close the loop.
 This means acting on the feedback, e.g. fixing the issues customers have pointed out.